University of Texas School of Public Health Policies and Procedures

 Immunizations Policy

-Immunizations are required of all UTSPHSA students.
-The Board of Regents may require additional immunizations against other diseases for some students or during times of emergency, an epidemic or a pandemic.
-For a list of required immunizations, refer to the immunizations section of this catalog.
+Immunizations are required of all students.
+The Board of Regents may require immunizations against additional diseases for some students.
+The Board of Regents may require further immunizations in times of emergency or epidemic.
+For a list of required immunizations, reference the Immunizations section of this catalog.

 Student Employment Policy